Lockdown 2 for After Effects

-Press the green "Try" button to access the downloads.
-Get the 2.0 beta.
-(Or 1.7)
+Press the green "Try" button to access the downloads, and download/unzip.

-Enter the Windows folder for a Windows install, copy and paste the .aex plugin files here: C:\Program Files\Adobe\Adobe After Effects 2021\Support Files\Plug-ins
+Enter the Windows folder for a Windows install, copy and paste the ..aex plugin file here: C:\Program Files\Adobe\Adobe After Effects 2021\Support Files\Plug-ins

-Enter the Mac folder for a Mac install, copy and paste the .plugin files here: Applications/Adobe After Effects 2021/Plug-ins/
+Enter the Mac folder for a Mac install, copy and paste the .plugin file here: Applications/Adobe After Effects 2021/Plug-ins/